otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04.md

    - `createdAt`
    - `updatedAt`

-Create the necessary controller and router files for the `User` model.
+Create the necessary controller, router and repository files for the `User` model.

 In the router file, create Swagger documentation for the following routes: